 The individual lacks the power, in fact, to make Darwinian sociobiology true—or, for that matter, to turn himself into a god whose rational will completely controls nature and human nature.
 All our power, as the ancients taught, will not make us wise—although men will, in order to display their excellence, continue to exaggerate what they really know.
 Thinking about manliness as a cause of the behavior of the only beast who exists—because of his speech—between the other beasts and God should give us confidence in the real and permanent existence of the human individual.
 Men, thank God, can’t help but both want to be, and to be, important.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay is republished with gracious permission from The Intercollegiate Review (Fall 2006, Volume 41, Number 2).